ivanvarela/ivanvarela/README.md

 Currently Director of Business Intelligence, I’m passionate about designing and building **scalable web solutions** using **Python** and **Django**, and exploring new technologies for impactful projects.

 - 📍 Location: Mexico City, Mexico
-- 🎓 Education: Systems Engineering, Postgraduate at IESA and Diplomma from Emeritus/Columbia
+- 🎓 Education: Postgraduate in Systems Engineering from IESA (Venezuela) and Diploma from Emeritus in partnership with Columbia University (New York, USA)
 - 🌐 Interests: Full-Stack Development, BI, ML, automation, RESTful APIs
 - 🗣️ Languages: English (fluent), Spanish (native)